swu628/cs732-assignment-flutter-todolist/README.md

 ## What is Flutter
 Before diving into the specifics of the To Do List project, it's important to understand what Flutter is.
-Flutter uses the Dart programming language.
-It may be put simply that Flutter is a toolkit for building applications, it offers fundamental components called widgets that can be customize and combine to create a unique user interface.These widgets include elements such as buttons, icons, and text.
+Flutter is an open-source framework by Google that uses the Dart programming language.
+It may be put simply that Flutter is a toolkit for building applications, it offers fundamental components called widgets that can be customize and combine to create a unique user interface.
+These widgets include elements such as buttons, icons, and text.

-To get into deeper explaination of what is Flutter, the [Flutter official website](https://flutter.dev/) says "Flutter is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.".
-Natively compiled means that the app is written and compiled specifically for target operating system of a device like Android or iOS, which allowing the application to run more efficiently and with better performance.
-Multi-platform applications from a single codebase means the developers can build the app once and deploy it on various devices regardless of their operating system, which makes it convient to build a multi-platform application.
-Thus, it means that the Flutter framework combines the efficiency of native development with the convenience of cross-platform development.
+Flutter allows the application to run more efficiently and with better performance.
+Also, it makes it convient to build a multi-platform application.
+This is because Flutter can build natively compiled application, which means that the app is written and compiled specifically for target operating system of a device like Android or iOS.
+Also, it can build multi-platform applications from a single codebase, which means the developers can build the app once and deploy it on various devices regardless of their operating system.
+You can view the [Flutter official website](https://flutter.dev/) for details.

 ## Compare Flutter with React
 React is a JavaScript library for building user interfaces developed by Facebook.
 The primary differences to Flutter include: